korbinian90/ROMEO/README.md

 Phase (and optionally Magnitude) images in NIfTI fileformat.
 For multi-echo/multi-timepoint data, 4D-NIfTI files are used with echoes/timepoints in the 4th dimension.
 Individual 3D files can be merged into 4D files using [fslmerge](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils).
-If 5D-NIfTI datasets with channels in the 5th dimension are given, coil combination can be performed as first step.
+If 5D-NIfTI datasets with channels in the 5th dimension are given, coil combination is performed as first step.

 ### Run ROMEO
 ROMEO is a command line application.
 The binary is in the folder `mritools/bin`